ProfDARA/ProfDARA/README.md

 - 📧 Email: danangrestuaji@gmail.com
 - 🔗 LinkedIn: [linkedin.com/in/profdara](https://www.linkedin.com/in/profdara/)
--  Motto: _“Simplicity, scalability, and sustainability — tech should work for humans, not the other way around.”_
+-  Motto: _“Simplicity, scalability, and sustainability, tech should work for humans, not the other way around.”_

 ---